The “Good in Practice, Bad in Matches” Myth

 Here is the critical distinction: yesterday, you were cracking the ball at the end of practice.
 Not at the start.

-It’s easy to forget the first 10-20 minutes of practice, during which you were making the exact same kinds of errors you made in the match.
-The second half of practice, when you played well, produced far more dopamine and registered itself much more vividly in your memory.
-Most players file away the first 30 minutes as “just warming up” and the rest as “their true level,” but the truth is the opposite: the first 30 minutes of practice is much closer to the match environment than the rest, and therefore it is the first 30 minutes which best approximates your match level.
+It’s easy to forget the first 10-20 minutes of practice, during which you were making the exact same kinds of errors you made in the match, because the second half of practice produced far more dopamine and registered itself much more vividly in your memory.
+Most players file away the first 30 minutes as “just warming up” and the rest as “their true level,” but the truth is the opposite: the first 30 minutes of practice approximate your level best, because the first 30 minutes are much closer to the match environment than the rest.

 Matches Destroy Rhythm